It pays to do your research before you travel

 - Information about local laws and customs

-Remember if you travel to a country or region against the advice of the Foreign and Commonwealth Office your travel insurance will not provide cover.
+Remember if you travel to a country or region against the advice of the Foreign, Commonwealth & Development Office your travel insurance will not provide cover.

 Check the latest travel advice by country.